freestyle-sh/freestyle-astro-svelte-template/README.md

 // and optimized inside your cloudstate database, not in your web server. const counter = useCloudState(Counter);

-// Call a method on counter from anywhere in your backend code
+// Call a method on counter from anywhere in your backend or frontend code.
-// to execute the method on the database.
-Calling authenticated
-// methods from frontend coming soon. await counter.increment();
+// Authentication for frontend coming soon. await counter.increment();

 ```